Maanume/DH_Capstone_Project/index.md

 # Welcome

-### This is my page for my Tableau visualizations from my capstone project for completion of my Digital Humanities masters degree at the CUNY Graduate Center.
+### This page is for my Tableau visualizations created for my Digital Humanities capstone project.

 ### [Tableau Visualizations](./visualization.md)

-My visualizations of my results from a text analysis of British welfare debates from 1944.
+These visualizations explore the results from a textual analysis of British parliamentary welfare debates from 1944.

 {% include viz.html %}